aquvee/wc-react/README.md

 # Aquvee WebComponent React

-`Aquvee WebComponent React` is a React adaptation of the original `aquvee-component`, designed to seamlessly integrate with React applications.
-It enables easy embedding of your data-driven components in React projects.
+`Aquvee WebComponent React` is a React wrapper for the original `AquveeComponent`, designed to seamlessly integrate with React applications.
+This library facilitates the easy embedding of data-driven components in React projects.
 This guide will walk you through the installation and implementation process.

 ## Installation